wintechis/blast/README.md

 Check [./docs/](docs/) for detailed documentation.

 ## Usage
-Most of this application works out of the box.
-Just open the `index.html` file in your favorite Browser.
+To view a web demo of BLAST, open `examples/web/index.html` in your favorite browser or see https://paul.ti.rw.fau.de/~qa60fyri/testing/blast/examples/web/ for an online version.
 If you want to use the save/load features, however you have to host the files on a server, see [Saving & loading](#saving--loading) for more info on this.

-The build pipeline deploys the current version to https://paul.ti.rw.fau.de/~qa60fyri/testing/blast/examples/web/.

 > :warning: **Blocks that perform fetch requests, like the http-request or the SPARQL-blocks, require BLAST to be hosted on a server.**